 - The analysis includes all public and private health insurance payers submitting data to the CO APCD, which represents the majority of covered lives (70% of medically insured) in the state.
-The CO APCD does not include roughly half of the self-insured employer covered lives and does not include federal programs such as Tricare, Indian Health Services and the VA. - This analysis is based on fee-for-service payments only and does not include supplemental payments, capitated payments or payments made through Alternative Payment Models (APMs). - Payments represent total allowed amounts (plan and patient paid) for the professional/provider portion of the claim only. - Telehealth services are included.
+The CO APCD does not include roughly half of the self-insured employer covered lives and does not include federal programs such as Tricare, Indian Health Services and the VA. - This analysis is based on fee-for-service payments only and does not include supplemental payments, capitated payments or payments made through Alternative Payment Models (APMs). - Payments represent total allowed amounts (plan and patient paid) for the professional/provider portion of the claim only. - Prescription drug payments do not reflect any rebates received from drug manufacturers. - Telehealth services are included.